TahoeJS/open-source-presentation/notes.md

 ## Getting Started in Open Source

-Contributing to open source can be intimidating.
-Any code that you submit is open to the review and criticism of the project maintainers and the public.
+Contributing to open source can be intimidating:
+- Any code that you submit is open to the review and criticism of the project maintainers and the public.
+- You might be afraid that people in the project won't be nice

-And some communities are more welcoming than others.
-For example, Linus Torvalds is known for commenting on one pull request to the Linux kernel, "Christ people.
+   - Linus Torvalds is known for commenting on one pull request to the Linux kernel, "Christ people.
 This is just sh*t."
-Other communities make a conscious effort to welcome new contributors and give them additional help and easy projects.
+- There are barriers to entry in learning what and how to do it

-### Tools
+### Tools to Get Started
 - npm
 - git & github
 - testing framework